Lady Malcolm Douglas-Hamilton: Bundles for Britain

 Shortly after Winston Churchill became Prime Minister in May 1940, Natalie Latham sent a telegram to his wife Clementine asking what the British needed to help fight the war; Clementine replied that they needed warm socks for British sailors.
 Latham set to work, organizing her society friends and carefully following British Navy regulations.
-"Hopelessly fond of organizing" as she said of herself and with many Americans anxious to help, "Bundles to Britain" soon became a major enterprise, raising money through a variety of means and shipping millions of dollars worth of goods to Britain - clothing, blankets, ambulances, X-ray machines, hospital beds, oxygen tents, surgical instruments, blood transfusion kits, tinned food and children’s cots.
+"Hopelessly fond of organizing" as she said of herself and with many Americans anxious to help, "Bundles to Britain" soon became a major enterprise, raising money through a variety of means and shipping millions of dollars' worth of goods to Britain - clothing, blankets, ambulances, X-ray machines, hospital beds, oxygen tents, surgical instruments, blood transfusion kits, tinned food and children’s cots.
 An auction in England featured several items donated by the queen; Andrew Carnegie's wife made a major donation, actress Joan Crawford encouraged fans to send money to "Bundles" instead of buying her holiday gifts, and Eleanor Roosevelt spoke at a fundraiser.
-Hollywood fictionalized Natalie Latham as socialite "Laraine Day" in the 1943 movie Mr. Lucky.
+Hollywood fictionalized Natalie Latham as socialite "Dorothy Bryant" (played by Laraine Day) in the 1943 movie Mr. Lucky.

 Another wartime effort of Latham's was the 1941 "Barkers for Britain" campaign, which raised money by selling membership tags for dogs.
 Fala, Franklin Roosevelt's dog, was issued tag #1 and made honorary president of the organization.
 Over 30,000 tags were issued.
 Another of her campaigns, "Bundles for America", raised money for needy Americans during the war.

 After the war, Natalie Latham was made an honorary Commander of the British Empire.